Community of Practice for Science and Engineering Labs

 Teaching Lab Physical Distancing Requirements at Virginia Tech

-- A 6 ft. nose-to-nose distance should be maintained between people at all times.
+- A 6 ft. nose-to-nose distance must be maintained between people at all times.
 This includes all lab instructional personnel.
+All Fall 2020 lab instructional plans submitted using the Fall Lab Planning Tool and approved by EHS are deemed to meet the standards articulated in this guidance.

 - In labs where students work at opposing stations across a lab bench or next to each other, physical shielding may be installed that extends the full length of the bench or along the length between students and extends 12 inches above the height of the tallest person.
 Physical distance of 6 feet or more would be maintained in all directions not shielded.